 Ed’s distinguished career has won his recognition from The National Law Journal as a “Plaintiffs’ Lawyer Trailblazer” and from Lawdragon one of the country’s “500 Leading Plaintiff Financial Lawyers,” as well as recommendations from The Legal 500 for excellence in the field of securities litigation.
 Notably, Ed is the recipient of the Alliance for Justice’s “Champion of Justice Award," given to outstanding individuals whose life and work exemplifies the principle of equal justice.

-Ed has played a leading role as plaintiffs' class counsel in a number of successfully prosecuted, high-profile cases, involving companies such as PepsiCo, Dun & Bradstreet, Financial Corporation of America, ZZZZ Best, Revlon, GAF Co., American Brands, Petro Lewis and Jim Walter, as well as several Big Eight (now Four) accounting firms.
+Ed has played a leading role as plaintiffs’ class counsel in a number of successful, high-profile cases involving companies such as PepsiCo, Dun & Bradstreet, Financial Corporation of America, ZZZZ Best, Revlon, GAF Co., American Brands, Petro Lewis, and Jim Walter, as well as several Big Eight (now Big Four) accounting firms.
 He has also argued appeals in state and federal courts, achieving results with important precedential value.

-Ed earned his LL.B. from Yale University.
-He received his B.B.A. from City College of New York.
+Ed earned his Bachelor of Laws from Yale University.
+He received his Bachelor of Business Administration from City College of New York.

 1957, New York

 1975, U.S. Supreme Court

 1962, Second Circuit

 2010, Eleventh Circuit